 High boots for women, be it an over-the-knee stretch model or a more voluminous ¾ length style.
 Their price is higher, which means they can potentially raise the average spend in the store – something every buyer will welcome!

-The Beatles boot (with two elastic straps)
+The Beatles boot (with two elastic straps).

-Hiker boots in every price segment
+Hiker boots in every price segment.

 Colors/materials: